30 Reasons to Love Boulder

 8. Getting swept away from reality by a play, dance performance, comedy show or lecture at the Dairy Arts Center, a major hub of artistic expression in Boulder.

-10. More tech startups than you can shake a stick at — and the culture to go along with it (think artisanal coffee shops and geek-er-ific events like Ignite Boulder).
+10. More tech startups than you can shake a stick at — and the culture to go along with it (think artisanal coffee shops and geek-er-ific events like TedX Boulder).

 11. Ducking into a few of the art galleries all along Pearl Street and across town and discovering amazing local talent and artists from around the world—especially during Open Studios Fall Artist Tour when artists open their studios and homes to guests.

 12. Delicious bites, beautiful bouquets and locally produced foods at the Boulder Farmers Market, one of the best in the West.

 13. Free Saturday visits to the Boulder Museum of Contemporary Art (BMoCA) (a great place to drop in during a visit to the Boulder Farmers Market, which happens on BMoCA's doorstep).